mehigh/highstart/README.md

 HighStart
 =========

-Front-end Mobile-First Barebone start: Gulp + Bower + SASS + Compass + Normalize + SourceMaps
+Front-end Mobile-First Barebone start: Gulp + Bower + libSASS + Normalize + SourceMaps

 Clone the repository, and run the following command to set things up:

 `npm install`

-To enable automatic compiling of the SASS + Compass files, which also generate the sourcemaps, run:
+To enable automatic compiling of the SASS files, which also generate the sourcemaps, run:

 `gulp`